 The purchase price for business combinations is allocated to the estimated fair values of acquired tangible and intangible assets, including goodwill, and assumed liabilities, where applicable.
-Management uses significant judgments involving estimates and assumptions when determining the fair value of assets acquired and liabilities assumed.
-These estimates include, but are not limited to, discount rates, projected future revenue growth, cost synergies and expected cash flows, customer attrition rates, useful lives, and other prospective financial information.
-Additionally, we recognize customer relationships, trademarks and trade names, and non-competition agreements as identifiable intangible assets, which are recorded at fair value as of the transaction date.
-The fair value of these intangible assets is determined primarily using the income approach and using current industry information.
+Additionally, we recognize customer relationships, trademarks and trade names, and non-compete agreements as identifiable intangible assets, which are recorded at fair value as of the transaction date.
+The fair value of the customer relationships intangible assets was determined by management using the multi-period excess earnings method under the income approach.
+Assumptions used in determining the fair value of the customer relationships intangible asset included forecasted revenue growth rate, customer attrition rate, and discount rate.
+The fair value of other intangible assets is determined primarily using current industry information.
 Goodwill is recorded when consideration transferred exceeds the fair value of identifiable assets and liabilities.
-Measurement-period adjustments to assets acquired and liabilities assumed with a corresponding offset to goodwill are recorded at fair value at the acquisition date.
+Measurement-period adjustments to assets acquired and liabilities assumed with a corresponding offset to goodwill are recorded in the period they occur, which may include up to one year from the acquisition date.
+Contingent consideration is recorded at fair value at the acquisition date.